Manish-Mahesh/Manish-Mahesh/README.md

 - 🔭 I’m currently improving my skills on **Embedded Software Security**

-- 🌱 I’m currently studying **Information and Communication systems - Specializing in Secure and Dependable IT systems**
+- 🌱 I’m currently studying **Information and Communication systems - Specializing in Secure and Dependable IT Systems**

 - 👯 I’m looking to collaborate on **Embedded Software Development**